 U.S. Pat.
 No. 4,290,432, issued Sep.
-22, 1981, to Stephen Daniels, discloses a decompression bubble detector which comprises a pulsed ultra-sound transmitter/receiver which is scanned across a cross-section of tissue and the total number of pulse echoes received in a preselected time interval is recorded.
+22, 1981, to Stephen Daniels, discloses a decompression bubble detector which comprises a pulsed ultra-sound transmitter/receiver which is 10 scanned across a cross-section of tissue and the total number of pulse echoes received in a preselected time interval is recorded.
 Changes in the total number of pulse echoes recorded in successive time intervals are used to monitor the decompression.
-A single transducer is scanned by means of a driven eccentric cam and a cam follower.
-A sin/cos potentiometer generates a signal related to the angular position of the transducer connected to a delay so that pulse counting can be arranged to coincide with the passage of the transducer across the target.
+A single transducer is scanned by means of 15 means for sizing and counting the bubbles of any particular a driven eccentric cam and a cam follower.
+A sin/cos potentiometer generates a signal related to the angular position of the transducer connected to a delay so that pulse counting can be arranged to coincide with the passage of the 20 transducer across the target.